resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Demonstrate:** Refer to the whiteboard drawing of this

-The image file that I’ve chosen to be the basis of my hard drive is copied from where it is being stored to the physical machine on which it is going to be used.
+The image file that I’ve chosen to be the basis of my boot disk is copied from where it is being stored to the physical machine on which it is going to be used.
 This physical machine is called the host.

 We say "host" because the free machine you are launching is ordinarily going to be a "virtual machine".